-In this article, learn how to connect cursive letters when using script fonts in Cricut Design Space.
+In this article, learn how to connect cursive letters when using script fonts in Cricut Design Space to create the look of cursive handwriting.
 I’ll show you the three easy steps you need to take to make beautiful script lettering with the weld tool.

 Have you ever tried to use a script font in Cricut Design space and found that the letters weren’t connected?

 Knowing how to connect cursive letters is a fundamental skill when using script fonts in Cricut Design Space.
 In this article, I’ll teach you how to adjust the spacing between letters and weld them together correctly.

 Whether you are designing wedding invitations or a wooden sign for your home, I think these simple tricks will empower you to design your own projects using script style fonts!

 So, let’s open up Design Space to a new canvas, and I’ll walk you through the tutorial step-by-step.